JENTIS Accounts and Containers

 Sharing: Global and Local Elements

-To make handling multiple integrations efficiently elements in the JENTIS Tag Manager have references to containers.
+To efficiently handle multiple integrations, elements in the JENTIS Tag Manager have references to containers.

-The following elements are either global definitions (same for all containers, available in all containers) and some are local (you can select in which container those are implemented).
-If a local element selects ALL containers it is the same as global.
+The following elements are either local definitions (you can select to which container those elements are implemented) or global (same for all containers, available in all containers).
+If a local element selects ALL containers, it becomes the same as a global element.

-This JTM elements can be associated with all or only some JTM Containers:
+These JTM elements can be associated with all or only some Containers:

-Tags: as each tag is always part of a tool it shares the setting from the tool, making it also always connected to containers selected in the according tool.
+Tags: Each tag is always part of a tool and shares its setting, making it always connected to containers selected in the appropriate tool.

 Triggers